liam-hales/liam-hales-dot-dev/README.md

 3. Download and install [AWS CLI]
 4. Run `corepack enable` to enable [Corepack]
-5. Run `yarn` in the repo root directory

 > _**NOTE:** You must use the [Yarn] package manager_